Betting Site Will Let You Bet On Whether Or Not Trump Will Call Roger Stone A Liar On Twitter

 U.S. President Donald Trump has a long history of attacking people who don’t agree with him and openly speak out against him over Twitter.
-Usually without any actual facts, instead going for personal attacks.
-He also enjoys first calling them liars.
+Usually without any actual facts, instead going for personal attacks, he also enjoys first calling them liars.

 The president’s habit has become so commonplace that one betting site is even taking bets on whether or not Trump will snap to call Roger Stone a liar, according to Sports Betting Dime.